crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 If the image is broken and you have the CAPTCHA entry box:

-This can happen if a server has folder permission problem, or the WordPress address (URL) or Blog address (URL) are set incorrectly in WP settings: Admin - Settings - General
+This can happen if a server has folder permission problem, or the WordPress address (URL) or Blog address (URL) are set incorrectly in WP settings: Admin,  Settings,  General

 [See FAQ page on fixing this problem](http://www.fastsecurecontactform.com/captcha-image-not-showing-si-captcha-anti-spam)